xinwenfu/VChat_GTER_CodeReuse/README.md

 	* Notice that we did not get a shell, this means something likely went wrong...

-9) We can set a breakpoint at out jump esp command.
+9) We can set a breakpoint at our jump esp command.
 	* We can see the shellcode is being executed normally

 		<img src="Images/I14.png" width=800>

-	* However we can see that the function calls, and stack operations end up overwriting out shellcode, since the stack continues to get items pushed and popped on and off it.
+	* However we can see that the function calls, and stack operations end up overwriting our shellcode, since the stack continues to get items pushed and popped on and off it.

 		<img src="Images/I15.png" width=800>